bouwe77/temba/README.md

 This way, you could create a REST API, and the web app consuming it, in one project.

-However, to avoid possible conflicts between the API resources and the routes in your web app you might want to add an `apiPrefix` to the REST API:
+However, to avoid possible conflicts between the API resources and the web app routes you might want to add an `apiPrefix` to the REST API:

 ### REST URIs prefixes